talosgt/CCNP-Collaboration-Lab/docs/installing-cucm-publisher.md

 I initially attempted to obtain CUCM through my employer, but wasn't able to get access to the installation media.
 Since this lab was built for educational purposes, finding installation media became one of the biggest obstacles before I could even begin learning the platform.
 I was able to eventually gain access to the image through my own means.

-## Smart Licensing

-When I first built the lab, I assumed I would need to disable Cisco Smart Licensing to continue using CUCM beyond the evaluation period.

-After spending time researching the topic and experimenting with the licensing configuration, I eventually discovered that the built-in evaluation period was sufficient for my lab environment.
-In practice, I found that the evaluation timer never became an obstacle during my studies, making the additional licensing changes unnecessary.

 ## Other Images

 During the course of building my lab, I found that the networking community has created several excellent resources for EVE-NG users.
 One particularly helpful repository was [Cisco Images for GNS3 and EVE-NG](https://github.com/hegdepavankumar/Cisco-Images-for-GNS3-and-EVE-NG), which catalogs a wide variety of virtual appliances and image information for use in lab environments.
 While users are responsible for obtaining software in accordance with vendor licensing terms, resources like this were invaluable for understanding what virtual appliances were available and how they fit into an EVE-NG deployment.

-## Why I Chose to Run CUCM Outside of EVE-NG

 ## Why I Deployed CUCM Directly on ESXi